-in which the rows are homotopy fibre sequences.
-For each $n \geq 0$, the map $T_n^S F \to T_n^{S'}F$ is a levelwise weak equivalence since polynomial approximation preserves levelwise weak equivalences.
-It follows that the left-most vertical arrow is also a levelwise weak equivalence and that the $S$-local Weiss tower is levelwise weakly equivalent to the $S'$-local Weiss tower.
+is a objectwise weak equivalence since polynomial approximation preserves objectwise weak equivalences.
+It follows that the left-most vertical arrow is also a objectwise weak equivalence and that the $S$-local Weiss tower is objectwise weakly equivalent to the $S'$-local Weiss tower.

-The converse is immediate from specialising for every based space $A$, to the constant functor at $A$. \end{proof}
+The converse is immediate from specialising for every object $C \in \es{C}$ to the constant functor at $C$. \end{proof}